Taiwan-PRC-US Relations: Managing the Triangle

 Cross-Taiwan Strait relations have been troubled over the past several months by the stalemate between Beijing’s insistence that the Tsai Ing-wen administration embrace the “1992 Consensus” or some other “one China” formula and Taipei’s unwillingness to do so.
 A significant new factor has now been introduced into the situation with Donald Trump's presidency.
 All of this has created a level of uncertainty among the three key players not seen in many years.
-Joining the panel to discuss the implications and to offer thoughts on how to manage the triangle going forward.
+The panel discussed the implications and offered thoughts on how to manage the triangle going forward.

 Co-sponsored by the Association of Foreign Relations, Taiwan.

 WHAT: A panel discussion on relations between Taiwan, the People’s Republic of China, and the United States going forward.

 Kwei-Bo Huang, Association of Foreign Relations, discussing "Treading on the Thin Ice: Taiwan Facing Washington-Beijing Political Bargaining"

 Tony Sowang Kuo, Shih Chien University, discussing "Managing Trilateral Relations through People-to-People Exchanges"

 Ping-Kuei Chen, National Chengchi University, discussing "Taiwan's Participation in the WHA: How Will It Evolve?"